-Festive Family Fun for a Good Cause: Holiday Marketplace at the Zoo
+Festive Family Fun for a Good Cause: Holiday Marketplace at the Zoo - Mace and Crown

 In the winter months, the zoo misses opportunities to bring in visitors due to a general dislike of being outside in cold weather.
 But last weekend, the zoo tried a new approach by having a holiday themed marketplace.
 They sold animal-inspired ornaments, with the profits going to help the animals over the winter and to fund the zoo’s new Animal Wellness Campus and renovations to the Zoo Farm.